-We have audited the accompanying consolidated financial statements of the company City Home Invest III, s.r.o. and its subsidiaries (the Group) prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by EU, which comprise of the consolidated statement of financial position as at 31.12.2021, consolidated statement of profit or loss, consolidated statement of changes in equity, consolidated statement of cash-flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
-For details of the company City Home Invest III, s.r.o. see Note 1 to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of the company City Home Invest III, a.s. and its subsidiaries (the Group) prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by EU, which comprise of the consolidated statement of financial position as at 31.12.2022, consolidated statement of profit or loss, consolidated statement of changes in equity, consolidated statement of cash-flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+For details of the company City Home Invest III, a.s. see Note 1 to the consolidated financial statements.

-In our opinion, the consolidated financial statements give a true and fair view of the financial position of the Group as at 31.12.2021, and of its consolidated financial performance and cash-flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by EU.
+In our opinion, the consolidated financial statements give a true and fair view of the financial position of the Group as at 31.12.2022, and of its consolidated financial performance and cash-flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by EU.